 More than two-thirds of our assets under management are invested in equity securities of companies with a large market capitalization.
-When measured over multi-year periods, ten years and longer, Westwood Management's principal asset classes rank above the median within their peer groups in performance according to recognized industry sources, including Morningstar, Inc. For the ten-year period ended on December 31, 2004, our LargeCap Value and Balanced asset classes rank in the top quartile in their peer groups.
+When measured over multi-year periods, ten years and longer, Westwood Management's principal asset classes rank above the median within their peer groups in performance according to recognized industry sources, including Morningstar, Inc. For the ten-year period ended on December 31, 2005, our LargeCap Value and Balanced asset classes rank in the top quartile in their peer groups.

-Our assets under management have grown 68.4% from December 31, 1999 through December 31, 2004.
-Our ability to realize such growth is a result of our competitive long-term performance record and our strong relationships with investment consulting firms throughout the nation.
+Our ability to grow our assets under management is dependent on our competitive long-term performance record and our strong relationships with investment consulting firms throughout the nation.
 We are continually looking for opportunities to expand our asset classes in terms of growing our existing asset classes and developing new portfolios focusing on investment areas that are not currently part of our asset classes under management.
 We primarily intend to grow our asset classes internally, but may also consider acquiring new asset classes from third parties, as discussed under "--Growth Strategy" below.
 Our growth strategy not only provides our clients more investment opportunities, but also diversifies our assets under management, thereby reducing our risk in any one area of investment and increasing our competitive ability to attract new clients.

 Cash Management.
-Westwood Management also provides cash management and custodial services for the cash reserve funds of SWS Group, Inc. ("SWS").
+Westwood Management also provides cash management and custodial services for the cash reserve funds of SWS.
 We were spun-off from SWS in 2002.
-The SWS cash reserve funds totaled \$194 million at December 31, 2004.
+The SWS cash reserve funds totaled \$184 million at December 31, 2005.
 Westwood Management charges a fee based on the total amount of cash assets under management.